wandering-nora/SV01Chronicles/README.md

 ```
 BED_MESH_CALIBRATE
 ```
-and save it with
+Save it with
 ```
 SAVE_CONFIG
 ```
-in the webgui you can now visualize how your bed is almost as warped as your personality!
+In the webgui you can now visualize how your bed is almost as warped as your personality!

 ## Extruder calibration
 Now it's time to calibrate the extruder following these steps